HOME : TOPICS : SCRIPTURES : CONTACT

 7 Herbert, 18.

 9 Tyndale later put his name to his work because others were taking it, changing it, and publishing it.
-He realized that readers needed to know who the author was, to know if they could consider the work trustworthy.
+He realized that readers needed to know who the author was, to consider if it was trustworthy.

 {BACK TO TOP}